-Scrutiny Monitors are invited to report any updates on issues which may be of interest or relevance to the committee.
+Scrutiny monitors are invited to report any updates or issues which may be of interest or relevance to the committee.

 To Note the Dates of Future Meetings

-To note that the next meeting will take place on Wednesday 20th February 2019.
+To note that the next meeting will take place on Tuesday 16th April 2019 at 6pm.

-The next meeting would take place on Wednesday 20th February 2019 at 5.20pm.
+The Scrutiny and Overview Committee noted that the next meeting would take place on Tuesday 16th April 2019 at 5.20pm.